 About the Author

 The above real estate article “Should Home Sellers Leave for Showings?” was written by Michelle Gibson of Wellington Florida Real Estate.
-Specializing in residential real estate since 2001 Michelle Gibson is experienced in assisting buyer’s, seller’s, landlord’s, tenant’s and would love to share her knowledge and expertise and guide you through the entire real estate process.
+Specializing in residential real estate since 2001 in Wellington and the surrounding area.
+Not only does Michelle assist buyers and sellers, she assists landlords and tenants too.
+She would love to share her expertise and guide you through the entire real estate process.